How can we help?

 Unlike rendering, which is easily distributed across multiple GPUs, running a simulation has to send all of the data to a single GPU as the calculations are dependent on all of the particles.

-Why is my NeXus project not working or freezing my system?
+Why is my NeXus project freezing my system or not emitting particles?

 If Cinema 4D freezes, your simulation stops working or your particles are sticking to the emitter on emission when using NeXus, it is likely that your GPU has timed out and rebooted due to a delayed response.